SamuelYang242/FlightPath/README.md

 2. As a user, I want log in to the site so that I can see my information
 3. As a user, I want to add a flight to my account so that I can record my flight information
 4. As a user, I want to view my past flight history and statistics so that I can see my travels in an interactive way
-5. As a user, I want to favourite airports so that I can have easy access to weather information I need frequently

 ## Research Topics